zhilyaev/green-line/README.md

 # green-line
-– Do you need work hard? – No!
+– Do you need to work hard? – No!